antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 In R2 the samples of a dataset can be annotated with meta-information, e.g. clinical data or molecular biology parameters.
 Each group of annotated data is called a “Track” in R2.
 These tracks can be informative / useful for a large variety of additional analysis and visualization functions.
 To name a few, tracks can be used to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns in your data to e.g. different phenotypes or demographic characteristics.

-- Directly underneath the plot the tracks of this dataset are shown with their values color coded.
+- Directly underneath the plot the tracks of this dataset are shown with their color coded values.
 You can see the tracks for e.g. agegroup, INSS stage and MYCN amp(lification).
 Hover with your mouse over the different blocks.

 The track mycn_amp shows which samples have MYCN amplification.